 Refunds or transfers to another person for a workshop or special event are only possible in exceptional circumstances such as a critical medical health condition.
 This is because our awesome teachers spend hours preparing (and changing your mind or clash with a family party / hangover isn’t really that critical;-)

 What is a Wait List?

-When a class or workshop is fully booked you may see the option to add yourself to the Wait List, via the website or using the Mindbody or Glofox Apps.
+When a class or workshop is fully booked you may see the option to add yourself to the Wait List, via the website or using the Mindbody App.
 Do this!
-Then, if a spot opens up in class you’ll receive an email, text or push notification.
+Then, if a spot opens up in class you’ll receive an email or text (as long as you’ve subscribed).
 You can then accept or decline.
 It’s always worth adding yourself to a Wait List as places open up right up to the 2 hour cancellation window before stated start time.

 What should I wear?